AparnaR12/Automated-review-rating-system/README.md

- Automated Review Rating System
+<h2 align="center">Automated Review Rating System</h2>

-#This project is for analyzing reviews and generating automated ratings.
+This project is for analyzing reviews and generating automated ratings.